A Foodie Guide: 10 Must - Try Dishes in Myanmar

 Address: 290 U Wisara Road, Yangon (Rangoon) Myanmar

 Pay a visit to this one for regional specialties from around the country.
-The restaurant ranks one of the best one in Mandalay by tourists.
-The food is served in the traditional ways of Myanmar with a variety of dishes per meal.
+The restaurant is ranked one of the best ones in Mandalay by tourists.
+The food is served in the traditional ways of Myanmar, with a variety of dishes per meal.

 Address: 71st Between 28th & 29th Street Chan Aye Tharzan Township, Mandalay Myanmar